Maestro-111/search-engine/README.md

 This project is a scalable search engine system with web crawling, data indexing, and a web interface.
 It's built using a microservices architecture with Docker Compose for easy deployment.

+You can index existing data sources (whatever is available on the menu tab) or upload your own data source (tbd)

 ## Architecture

 ## Set up